MicahElliott/mrswlf/README.md

 Punctuation/symbols really change the stats.
 I excluded them from most of the analyses, but they have strong impact on several metrics, including redirects.
 So experiment with them in the Playground and choose wisely.

+The [Trigrams practice][12] turns out to be a great way to test a layout/tweak.
+By running your hands through a couple hundred words upon each change, you get a feel for most common (and challenging) trigram patterns, and expose the any impossible sequences/logjams.

 ## How to learn/practice